 Ontario is known for being the second largest province in Canada, second only to Quebec.
 Toronto is the capital city, and the capital of Canada, Ottawa, is located in Ontario as well.
 What the travel guides don’t teach you is how to enjoy Ontario in a way you can only do by visiting and seeing for yourself!

 1. 1000 Islands.
 World-class fishing and diving attract visitors to 1000 Islands from around the world.
 During your visit, you can see castles, lighthouses, museums, and more.
 Enjoy on-the-water dining while taking in the breathtaking scenery.
-If you can, plan ahead by requesting a free guide.

 © 1000 islands image via Shutterstock